atharvkarajgi/atharvkarajgi/README.md

 ### Hi there 👋
-I'm Atharv a Budding Developer Advocate and Software Engineer with a strong Interest in CloudNative technologies.
+I'm Atharv a Budding Software Engineer with a strong Interest in CloudNative technologies.
 I've worked as a Developer Relations Intern at DoK.
 Where I took a deep-dive into articulating complex technical concepts to both technical and non-technical audiences along with fostering community engagement.